 The Company's common shareholders are entitled to one vote per share and to notice of any shareholders' meeting.
 Voting, dividend and liquidation rights of the holders of Common Stock are subject to the prior rights of holders of all classes of stock and are qualified by the rights, powers, preferences and privileges of the holders of Preferred Stock.
-No distributions shall be made with respect to Common Stock until all declared dividends to Preferred Stock are subject to the holders of Preferred Stock.
+No distributions shall be made with respect to Common Stock until all declared dividends to Preferred Shares have been paid or set aside for payment to the holders of Preferred Stock.
 Common Stock is not redeemable at the option of the holder.